genesiscommunitysuccess/docs/docs/03_server/02_data-server/06_testing.md

 ### Testing with Console
 If you use Genesis Console, this gives you a simple way of testing components.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.
 2. Enter the IP address of your server.
-If you get a blank page without any response then this is probably because you don't have [NGINX configured](/operations/server-setup/config-management/#nginx-configuration-using-docker-imagerecommended).
+If you get a blank page without any response, then this is probably because you don't have [NGINX configured](/operations/server-setup/config-management/#nginx-configuration).
 3. Log in with your user name and password.
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES** tab.
-5. Filter the **Resource type** to show only data servers.
+5. Filter the **Resource type** to show only Data Servers.

 For example:

 ![](/img/test-console-ds-filter.png)

-As well as the data servers that you have defined yourself, you will also see other data servers that have been generated automatically by the platform, anything that is a **GENESIS_AUTH** service, for example.
+As well as the Data Servers that you have defined yourself, you will also see other Data Servers that have been generated automatically by the platform, anything that is a **GENESIS_AUTH** service, for example.

-6. In the list, click on the data server you want to test.
-This displays the fields for that data server.
+- In the list, click on the Data Server you want to test.
+This displays the fields for that Data Server.

-7. Click on the arrow beside the data server that you want to test.
-This displays the current contents of the table or view that provides the data for that data server.
+- Click on the arrow beside the Data Server that you want to test.
+This displays the current contents of the table or view that provides the data for that Data Server.
 If you can see that content, you have connected successfully to the resource.

 ![](/img/test-console-ds-success.png)